robert-hildebrand/Hangman-Solver/README.md

 # Hangman Solver
-The best hangman solver with letter probabilities and a clean, easy-to-use interface.
+The best hangman solver with letter probabilities based on an 11,202-word dictionary, sorted into 8 tiers based on real-world frequency, and a clean, easy-to-use interface.
 It will always be free with no ads, and the interface is designed for both mobile and desktop.
 Here is the link to the website: **[hangman-solver.edgeone.dev](https://hangman-solver.edgeone.dev/)**

 **Why a new Hangman Solver?**